On this page

 Update an authenticator enrollment policy

-If you need to revert to the factor-based authenticator enrollment policy model, you can modify an existing authenticator-based enrollment policy to a factored one.
-See the available Policy Factors Configuration objects and the Policy Factors Configuration object and Authenticator keys mapping to convert the authenticator keys to Policy Factor Configuration objects.
+You can revert to the factor-based authenticator enrollment policy model.
+Modify an existing authenticator-based enrollment policy to a factored one.
+To convert the authenticator keys to Policy Factor Configuration objects, see the following:

 Policy Factors Configuration object and Authenticator keys mapping